 - 1. Turn the fuel valve OFF. - 2.
-Drain the remaining fuel in the float bowl by removing the float bowl plug (1).
+Drain the remaining fuel in the float bowl by loosening the carburetor drain screw (1).

 Gasoline is highly flammable and explosive.
-You can be burmed or seriously injured when handing fuel.
+You can be burned or seriously injured when handing fuel.

 - Stop the engine and keep heat, sparks and flame away.

 - Handle fuel only outdoors.

 - Wipe up spills immediately.